sarietta/theoputer-blog/content/posts/program-counter.md

 1. Don't care about decrementing
 1. Need to be able to set the counter value to a specific, arbitrary value easily

-That last criterion is often referred to as the counter's abolity to "load" or "preset".
+That last criterion is often referred to as the counter's ability to "load" or "preset".
 Cutting to the chase, the specific chip we use in the Theoputer is the [74HC161](https://assets.nexperia.com/documents/data-sheet/74HC161.pdf).
 This